 - A detailed list of your illnesses and injuries

 - A list of your five most recent jobs within the last 15 years

-A McKinney Social Security Disability lawyer may be able to help you submit an application or file an appeal if your initial application was denied.
+A McKinney, Texas Social Security Disability lawyer may be able to help you submit an application or file an appeal if your initial application was denied.
 Contact the disability benefits team at Underwood Law Office by calling (972) 535-6377 and start preparing your application for disability benefits today.